 - Your DSLR, nothing specific is required, although we do have a list of recommended gear.

-- Tripod – A sturdy tripod is necessary, we recommend Really Right Stuff, Induro, Feisol, Oben, Benro, and Gitzo.
+- Tripod – A sturdy tripod is necessary, David uses Feisol tripods, but also recommends Really Right Stuff, Induro, and Gitzo.

 - Filters – A circular polarizer is the only requirement, but we recommend neutral density filters (10 or 6 stops).